I practice music, like some people practice law or medicine. It’s my career.

 Following my passion for the old style popular music, I played regularly with the Royal Society Jazz Orchestra for several years in the late 1980s [watch this VIDEO, especially at 104 seconds].
 And I toured occasionally with the wonderful pianist Butch Thompson in the early 1990s.
 Practicing music.

 Nowadays, the trio expands up to a sextet and plays a broader variety of music.
-Waltzes, cha-chas, tangos, rumbas, and bossa novas for ballroom dancers.
+Waltzes, fox trots, cha-chas, tangos, rumbas, and bossa novas for ballroom dancers.
 Traditional ceremony songs and romantic ballads at wedding receptions.
 Light popular music for cocktail parties and grand openings.
 Still plenty of swing standards and jazz classics.
 Practicing music.

 Bottom line: We often hear that the goal of a successful life should be the journey, not the destination.
 Because I practice music, I think like a pro, focus on long-term directions, and take special care of every detail along the way.

 How about you?
-Is your life — your interests and your careers — evolving?
-Seriously, how do you guide it?
 What do you practice?
+Are your interests and careers always evolving?
+Seriously, how do you guide your life?